 Cancers of the penis are usually types of skin cancers.
 Skin cancer can occur anywhere on the penis, but it most commonly occurs at the glans penis (the cone-shaped end of the penis), especially its base.
 Cancers affecting the skin of the penis, uncommon in the United States, are even rarer in men who have been circumcised.

 To diagnose cancer of the penis, doctors remove a tissue sample for examination under a microscope (biopsy).
-Sometimes computed tomography or magnetic resonance imaging is done to determine whether the cancer has spread into other tissues outside the penis.
+Sometimes computed tomography Computed tomography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
+(See also Overview of the Urinary Tract.)
+X-rays are usually not helpful in evaluating... read more or magnetic resonance imaging Magnetic resonance imaging There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
+(See also Overview of the Urinary Tract.)
+X-rays are usually not helpful in evaluating... read more is done to determine whether the cancer has spread into nearby structures or other tissues outside the penis.
 Enlarged and inflamed lymph nodes may be biopsied.

-To treat early or small cancers, doctors prescribe a cream containing fluorouracil or imiquimod or remove the cancer and some normal surrounding tissue with a laser or during surgery.
+To treat early or small cancers, doctors prescribe a cream containing fluorouracil or imiquimod or remove the cancer and some normal surrounding tissue with a laser during surgery.
+For some cancer, radiation therapy can be considered, either as seeds that are inserted or external radiation.
 For other cancers, doctors surgically remove the cancer, sparing as much of the penis as possible.
 Usually, men who undergo this type of surgery are able to use the remaining penile tissue for urination and sexual function.
 If cancer involves larger areas, the penis needs more extensive surgery.

 In most men, cancers are small and have not spread.
 These men survive for many years after treatment.
 Most men with cancer that has spread beyond the groin lymph nodes die within 5 years.